INSECTICIDE RESISTANCE STATUS OF ANOPHELES GAMBIAE BREEDING IN STAGNANT WATER BODIES IN LAGOS, NIGERIA.

 Akoka, Idiaraba and Okobaba and raised to adulthood in the insectary.
 Two to three

-days old adult female mosquitoes were exposed to 0
+days old adult female mosquitoes were exposed to 0.75% permethrin and 0.05%

-lambdacyhalothrin using the World Health Organization (WHO) insecticid
+lambdacyhalothrin using the World Health Organization (WHO) insecticide

 susceptibility test kits.
 All samples exposed were identified morphologically and by